lhausammann/WallpaperSwitcher/readme.md

 WallpaperSwitcher
 =================
-Shows a wallaper from unsplash or instagram every x seconds.
+Shows a wallaper from unsplash every x seconds.
 Currently only on Mac OsX.

 Run
 ----
 Unix:
 ./gradlew bootRun